privacybydesign/irma-frontend-packages/plugins/yivi-client/README.md

 }
 ```

-The URL from `m.sessionPtr['u']` will point directly to your Yivi server.
+The URL from `m.sessionPtr['u']` will point directly to your IRMA server.
 This is intentional; the Yivi app should be able to access those endpoints too.

 Please remark that for cancellation there is no frontend specific endpoint at the Yivi